simplifiedcourses/simplifiedcourses.github.io/_posts/2022-11-15-angular-change-detection-cheat-sheet-explained.md

 ## Ebook

 If you are interested, we have also written an Ebook that explains Angular Change Detection in depth.
-It follows the actual process in the codebase and has references to the Github repo of Angular everywhere.
+It follows the actual process in the codebase and has references to the GitHub repo of Angular everywhere.
 If you read this, you will really learn how Angular ticks!